 Just last week, when things seemed funnier, a meme made the rounds: Climate change needs to hire coronavirus’s PR firm.

 We’re all #StuckAtHome, but that doesn’t have to mean we have to be stuck in old ways.
-We have demonstrated that we can pull together for the greater good and for our health as a planet.
-COVID gives us the chance to ask: What’s important?
+We have demonstrated that we can pull together for the greater good and our health as a planet.
+COVID-19 can teach us.
+It gives us the chance to ask: What’s important?
 Who do we want to be?
 What do we want of (and for) our world?
 Are we ready to make longer-term changes that climate change asks of us?

 Lara Whitley authored this post when she served as CORE's Director of Brand + Creative Strategy.
 For questions on this and other blogposts, please connect with Mac Scott, Marketing and Communications Manager, at firstname.lastname@example.org.